United States Naval Forces Europe Band: History

 Naval music has had a long history in North America as well as Europe that dates back to the 1950s.
 The current NAVEUR Band traces back to two separate naval bands in the continent, the Allied Forces Southern Europe Band (CINCSOUTH Band) and the Sixth Fleet Band, both operating from Naples, Italy.

 CINCSOUTH Band

 The CINCSOUTH Band was formed in the 1950s in London from a small contingent of naval musicians who served under the command of Naval Forces Eastern Atlantic.
-Later on in the decade, the band was relocated to Italy and was permanently stationed there.
+Later in the decade, the band was relocated to Italy and permanently stationed there.
 In 1974, the CINCSOUTH Band was expanded to included military musicians from countries such as Greece and Turkey to better reflect the diversity of NATO.
-In 1997 and 2002 respectively, it was expanded even more to include musicians from the United States Marine Corps and the Corps of Royal Marines.
+In 1997 and 2002 respectively, it was expanded further to include musicians from the United States Marine Corps and the Corps of Royal Marines.
 In 2004, the band was redesignated as the Allied Forces Band Naples.